How is 8 different and what do we have to offer that is new and GR8 !

 Solo (1 performer), Duet/Trio (2-3 performers), Small Group (4-9 performers), Large Group (10-18 performers), Line & Production (19 or more performers).

 Soloists may enter up to 3 solos in 3 different categories with a distinct style difference.
-For example, a dancer doing a tap solo cannot do a second tap solo in the Open division.
 The soloist may place in the overalls with multiple solos.

 If the same exact performers do multiple duets or trios, they must be entered in separate style categories.
 They are eligible to place in the overalls with multiple duets and trios.